The PPSA's two-year transitional period that granted

-An unregistered security interest in goods will be ineffective
+An unregistered security interest in the goods will be

-if the party in possession of the owner's goods becomes
+ineffective if the party in possession of the owner's goods

-insolvent.
-The owner will be regarded as an unsecured creditor and
+becomes insolvent.
+The owner will be regarded as an unsecured

-title to the goods may transfer to the insolvent entity.
+creditor and title to the goods may transfer to the insolvent

-A buyer may be able to buy IP assets or other goods free of the
+A buyer may be able to buy those goods free of the owner's

 What can be done?